-7. Backup Withholding; Substitute Form W-9.
+Rackup Withholding; Substitute Form W-9.
 Under United States federal income tax law, a Holder whose tendered Existing Notes are accepted for exchange may be subject to backup withholding (currently at a 28% rate) on payments that may be made by the Company on account of Exchange Notes issued pursuant to the Exchange Offer.
-To prevent backup withholding, each Holder of tendered Existing Notes must provide such Holder's correct taxpayer identification number ("TIN") by completing the Substitute Form W-9 below, certifying that the Holder is a United States citizen or other United States person, that the TIN provided is correct (or that the Holder is awaiting a TIN), and that (i) the Holder is exempt from backup withholding, (ii) the Holder has not been notified by the Internal Revenue Service (the "IRS") that the Holder is subject to backup withholding.
+To prevent backup withholding, each Holder of tendered Existing Notes must provide such Holder's correct taxpayer identification number ("TIN") by completing the Substitute Form W-9 below, certifying that the Holder is a United States citizen or other United States person, that the TIN provided is correct (or that the Holder is awaiting a TIN), and that (i) the Holder is exempt from backup withholding, (ii) the Holder has not been notified by the Internal Revenue Service (the "IRS") that the Holder is subject to backup withholding as a result of a failure to report all interest or dividends, or (iii) the IRS has notified the Holder that the Holder is no longer subject to backup withholding.
 A U.S. person is (i) an individual who is a U.S. citizen or U.S. resident alien, (ii) a partnership, corporation, company or association created or organized in the United States or under the laws of the United States, (iii) an estate (other than a foreign estate) or (iv) a domestic trust (as defined in Treasury Regulations Section 301.7701-7).
 If the correct TIN is not provided, the tendering Holder may be subject to penalties imposed by the IRS.
 In addition, the Holder may be subject to backup withholding on all reportable payments made on account of the Exchange Notes after the exchange.